raewooda/a-relief-of-time-and-space/src/site/notes/welcome.md

 A programming note: Don't expect fully formed thoughts.
 If this collection coalesces into a coherent whole, I wouldn't mind.
 However, I'm primarily here to free myself from the restrictions of perfectionism.

-Do expect this garden to become overgrown and wild with abandoned interests, [[clippings/article dump\|texts]], and fixations.
+Do expect this garden to become overgrown and wild with abandoned interests, [[landing pages/article dump\|texts]], and fixations.

 # about me